 Hi, we are Pete and Jen and we run a small farm in Pamplie in the Deux Sevres region of rural France.
-Our animals include sheep, pigs, chickens, goats, ducks, geese, guinea fowl, rabbits and turkeys and the others that we don’t eat- 2 dogs including a very naughty Gordon setter a rescue Newfoundland and 3 cats..
+Our animals include sheep, chickens, goats, ducks, geese, guinea fowl, rabbits and turkeys and the others that we don’t eat- 3 dogs including Wallis a very naughty Gordon setter Ginny a rescue Newfoundland, a very large rescue Saint Bernard called Moose and 3 cats..

 When the weather allows we spend most of our time outdoors with the animals and maintaining our land.
 For us our animals are our top priority as well as our source of food which we hatch, dispatch and prepare ourselves.